Drift towards isotropization during the 3D hydrodynamic turbulence onset

 As has been demonstrated in~\cite{il2025stochastic}, in the case of anisotropic flows, the correlators~(\ref{m1})-(\ref{m3}) can be used as \textit{isotropy markers}.
 In particular, for a channel flow, the markers calculated for the tensor of velocity gradients $A_{ij} = \partial v_{i}/\partial x_{j}$ equal unity near the axis of the channel, where the flow is close to isotropic.
 On the contrary, near the walls of the channel, the markers exhibit systematic variation directly related to the shear flow.

-In this work, we also study anisotropy using the Gram matrix constructed from the velocity gradient tensor.
-Then, the explicit expressions for the matrix minors can be written as follows,
+In this work, we also study anisotropy using the Gram matrix constructed from the velocity gradients tensor.
+Then, the explicit expressions for the matrix minors can be written \corr{as follows,

 where} the summation over the Greek indices is implied, while no summation is performed over the Latin indices. \corr{Due to the relation $\mathbf{\Gamma} = \mathbf{A}^T \mathbf{A}$, it is easy to see that the diagonal elements $\Gamma_{ii}$ and the determinant $\det \boldsymbol{\Gamma}$ are positive definite; therefore, the minors $m_{ij}$ are also positive definite according to the Sylvester's criterion.}